ronnieholm/FSharp-onion-architecture-sample/README.md

   require more work compared to SQL scripts.
 But even with SQL scripts, migrating data is the hardest part, regardless of done in a batch or on-demand.
+- A fully event sourced system looks nice on paper, but in most cases isn't worth the hassle.
+Changes to events over time quickly become non-trivial to manage.
+In many cases, maintaining a persisted domain events table, not used to replay state, is good enough for traceability.
 - Looking into [Marten](https://martendb.io) and
   [Wolverine](https://wolverinefx.net) may be preferred over custom building only what's needed.
 Their level of documentation or lock-in has to be taken